h-walk/PSA/docs/guides/user_guide.md

-# SDA User Guide
+# PSA User Guide

-This guide provides detailed instructions for using the Spectral Displacement Analysis (SDA) package (`SDA_modular` version).
+This guide provides detailed instructions for using the Phonon Spectral Analysis (PSA) package (`PSA` version).

 ## Table of Contents